Merkel calls on women to get more active in politics | DW | 23.10.2021

 And her CDU/CSU conservative bloc suffered a historic defeat in the elections.

-Merkel will most likely be succeeded as chancellor by Olaf Scholz, current vice chancellor and the head of the centre-left Social Democrats (SPD), which won the most votes.
+Merkel will most likely be succeeded as chancellor by Olaf Scholz, current vice chancellor and the head of the center-left Social Democrats (SPD), which won the most votes.

 The SPD is currently in talks with the climate-friendly Green Party and the neoliberal Free Democratic Party to form the next government.